 It was at about this time that the Symphonic Brass Ensemble was created to provide a challenge for the more advanced players in the society.
 This ten or twelve-piece brass ensemble has grown alongside the main band – with most members of Symphonic Brass playing in both ensembles.
 In addition, throughout the bands history various other ensebles have existed as required, including quintets, tuba and trombone quartets and much more!

-More recently, the Beginner Brass Group was formed in 2009 in order to broaden the Society’s outlook by offering non brass players the chance to pick up a brass instrument and be taught how to play it free of charge.
+More recently, the Beginners’ Brass Group was formed in 2009 in order to broaden the Society’s outlook by offering non-brass players the chance to pick up a brass instrument and be taught how to play it free of charge.
 This has been a great success, with players ‘graduating’ into the main band, and has expanded to offer lessons in percussion as well.
 From 2012, a new Intermediate group has been formed bridging between the Beginner Group and the Main Band.

 Throughout the years, the Society’s ensembles have had the privilege to perform in a string of venues such as the Birmingham Symphony Hall – in addition to performing regularly at the Butterworth Hall on campus at the University of Warwick.
-Concert features include a soloist concert with Paul Duffy, ex-Black Dyke Soprano Cornet player.
+The Society has also held a number of concerts joint with guest soloists, including Steve Sykes, Ryan Watkins and Kevin Crockford.
 As well as the musical success the band has enjoyed, a strong social group has developed – where all players are welcome.
-The society participates in foreign tours to destinations such as Prague and Budapest as well as domestic tours to areas such as Manchester and Durham.
+The society participates in foreign tours to destinations such as Strasbourg and Vienna as well as domestic tours to areas such as Cardiff and Liverpool.

 The Band is proudly affiliated with the University of Warwick Music Centre where rehearsals are held every Wednesday during term time.
 Simon Hogg, the long time conductor of the band, has contributed greatly to its prolonged success.
-The band was recently promoted back up to the 3rd section in January 2014 after we had lost that position in January 2012.
+The band currently competes in the 4th Section.